ibm-cloud-docs/monitoring/tutorials/kubernetes_cluster.md

     For more information about other service plans, see [Pricing plans](/docs/services/Monitoring-with-Sysdig/overview.html#pricing_plans).

-9. To provision the IBM Cloud Monitoing with Sysdig service in the {{site.data.keyword.Bluemix_notm}} resource group where you are logged in, click **Create**.
+9. To provision the IBM Cloud Monitoring with Sysdig service in the {{site.data.keyword.Bluemix_notm}} resource group where you are logged in, click **Create**.

 After you provision an instance, the *Observability* dashboard opens.